Think Solar Streetlights Can’t Be Smart? Here’s How the Best Ones Work

 • Full brightness only when activity is detected

-• Idle times = dimmed or turned off
+• Idle periods = dimmed output

 Connectivity in Smart Solar Street Lights